 Bourbon & Banter, is a speakeasy located inside The Statler Hotel.
 Expect swanky decor and sexy cocktails inside this dimly lit den.
 Gain entrance by going inside the phone booth outside the door and dialing the number on the phone.
 Follow instructions from there for entrance.

 Things To Know For One Day In Dallas

 If you are arriving by plane you will either land at DFW or Dallas Love Field.

 DFW is the major airport in the metropolis, it’s usually cheaper to fly into this hub.
 Since DFW is literally the size of Manhattan and can be a little confusing getting in and out of the airport.
 Taxi’s typically are not hanging around outside, so I suggest you take an Uber to get you where you will be staying.

-If you’re arriving into Dallas Love Field, it is small and easily to get out the door quickly.
+If you’re arriving at Dallas Love Field, it is small and easy to get out the door quickly.
 Taxis are typically outside of the airport here if you decide not to grab an Uber.

 Hotels To Stay In Dallas For One Day

 When visiting stay at a hotel downtown since all the things to do in Dallas will be within walking distance.

 Some of my favorite hotels Downtown are The Statler, The Joule, The Adolphus, Magnolia, Omni, and Aloft.

 You can check out additional hotels in the downtown area within your budget below.